erincreativeIT/Interapt-Python-Labs/README.md

 # Interapt-Python-Labs
-Consist of labs done on for Week 5, 6 and 7 of Python.
+Consist of labs done on for Week 5, 6, 7 abnd 8 of Python.